 - Develop new innovative methods of automated non-destructive core analysis.

 - Provide training in state-of-the-art core analysis, advanced core logging techniques and core data visualisation.

 - Contribute to global digital archives of training images and online curatorial resources to provide high quality training aids.

-- Represent the Natural Environment Research Council at meetings of seafloor and lakebed sample curatorial facilities at an international level.
+- Represent the UKRI at meetings of seafloor and lakebed sample curatorial facilities at an international level.

 Researchers, both in the UK and abroad, who are investigating Earth history and processes recorded in marine, terrestrial and lacustrine sediments and postgraduates undertaking training in the area encompassed by the NERC Mission.